SimarjotGill-13/LINUX_LAB/EXP5/EXPERIMENT5.md

-# EXPERIMENT 5 – SHELL PROGRAMMING
+# EXPERIMENT 5 – SHELL PROGRAMMING(Conditional statements & loops)

 ## AIM :
 To understand and implement **conditional statements, loops, and decision-making** in Bash by